j-schreiber/js-sf-cli-security-audit/messages/org.audit.init.md

 # summary

-Initialises classifications and policies for a security audit.
+Initialise a new audit config.

 # description

-Exports permissions (standard and custom), permission sets, profiles, users, etc from the target org.
-All classifications are initialised with sane defaults that you can customize later.
+Uses your org's configuration to set up a new audit config at the target destination.
+This creates the basic classification and policy files that make up an audit config.
+You can select from presets to initialise risk levels with default values.
+After initialisation, you can customize the files to suit your needs.

 # flags.target-org.summary